Gian-Michele/Tutorials/Docker-K8s/cluster-admin.md

   namespace: kube-system
 ```

 is used to create a service-account name admin-user that can be assigned at a pod looking the link: [https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/)

 Following this new option is k8s that provide the token in the file **/var/run/secrets/kubernetes.io/serviceaccount/token** with the permission defined in the service account

-the deployment neads of the service-account name and no more a secret needs to be passed as a volume.
+the deployment needs of the service-account name and no more a secret needs to be passed as a volume.
 Look below the new deployment:

 ```yaml